t8lv4/terminalCombat/README.md

+--

-also, there's an easter egg.
+also, there is an easter egg.